-The AgriFIRST programs awards grants to expand the number of businesses in Illinois that increase the value of Illinois products.
+The AgriFIRST Program awards grants to expand the number of businesses in Illinois that increase the value of Illinois products.
 Funds are available for up to half the cost of a feasibility study or marketing plan; 75% of the cost of technical assistance; and 10% of the cost of buying land or buildings.

-www.agr.state.il.us/Grants/AgriFIRST/factsheet.html
+(217) 782-2172 www.agr.state.il.us/Grants/AgriFIRST/factsheet.html